Skip to content

 Granting Service Account Access to an Organization

-Once you have created service accounts for the project, you must grant those accounts a set of read-only access to your Google Cloud Platform Organization.
+Once you have created service accounts for the project, you must grant those accounts a set of read-only access to your Google Cloud Platform organization.

 Required Permissions